TERMS AND CONDITIONS

 - Create User Profile.
 Create a personal profile on The Living Planet Technology Hub, completing all required fields and following all instructions (required of at least one member of a team making a submission to the Challenge).

-- Complete Submission Form.
-Fill in the Submission Form on the Living Planet Technology Hub completing all fields and prompts in the project application (including those marked as optional) and following all instructions.
+- To become a Challenge Participant, complete the submission form on the Living Planet Technology Hub, completing all fields and prompts in the project application (including those marked as optional) and following all instructions.

-- The Organizer will organize an Initial Review Committee and an Expert Review Committee consisting of experts in Canadian freshwater issues, innovation, technological applications in conservation and entrepreneurialism.
+- The Organizer will organize an Initial Review Committee, Challenge Judge panel and a Validation Data Review Committee consisting of experts in carbon measurement, verification and reporting, innovation, technological applications in conservation entrepreneurialism, community engagement and others as deemed appropriate by the Organizer.

 - All projects will be evaluated by the Review Committees in accordance with the following criteria: